TheThingsIndustries/lorawan-stack-docs/doc/content/devices/abp-vs-otaa/_index.md

   When registering an ABP device on {{% tts %}}, you will need to provide the **RX1 Delay**, **RX1 Data Rate Offset**, **RX2 Data Rate Index**, **RX2 Frequency** and a list of **Factory Preset Frequencies**.
 If these values are not correctly configured, uplinks and/or downlinks might not work.

   OTAA end devices re-negotiate network parameters at establishing each new session, meaning you do not have to worry about them being misconfigured.

+## OTAA Requirements

+In general, there are no drawbacks in using OTAA over using ABP, but there are certain requirements that need to be met when using OTAA.

+The only thing to keep in mind is that an OTAA join requires the end device to be within the coverage of the network it is registered on.
+The reason for this is that the OTAA join procedure requires the end device to be able to receive the Join Accept downlink message from the Network Server.

+In case the end device does not have the network coverage when it is switched on, the Join procedure will fail.
+Depending on the firmware and LoRaWAN stack used in the device, a failed OTAA join may result in the device not going into sleep mode, or using a lot of energy on endless attempts to rejoin the network.

+If the network coverage for the end device can not be guaranteed, it does not mean that OTAA can not be used.
+If the firmware in the device is smart enough to handle failed OTAA joins properly, the device can retry the join at a later stage.

+A naive approach that has been used in the past to avoid this was to use ABP.
+ABP allows a device to start transmitting messages immediately when it is switched on, regardless of whether it has the network coverage or not.

+A better approach is to perform an OTAA join in a factory or workshop where the network coverage and working downlinks can be guaranteed.
+There are no drawbacks to this approach as long as the device follows the LoRaWAN [best practices]({{< ref "/devices/best-practices" >}}).

+One more thing to take into account is persisting network parameters between device restarts.
+For example, an ABP device uses a non-volatile storage to persist frame counters between restarts.
+A better approach would be to switch to using OTAA and store the OTAA session rather than frame counters.